 Diaries of a nature photographer, around the world in 90 minutes

-My presentation is all about my trips to a large number of European countries and further afield.
+This presentation is all about my trips to a large number of European countries and further afield.
 A lot of my bird photography is done from hides.
 The presentation covers how i go about finding the hides, the countries that i have visited and of course images taken from those hides but also some landscapes and more opportunistic images taken away from the hides..
 The presentation takes more or less 90 minutes.
 I have presented to a number of Camera clubs and if you are interested to hear more about the presentation or if you would be interested to invite me , please drop me a line.
 The cost for the presentation is £50 within 20 miles of Great London and £75 further afield,excluding any travel expenses.
+Cost for Zoom presentation is £40.
+Interested?
+Drop me an email.

 Keyworth camera club